 #UNFILTERED explores the effects of social media and filters on young women’s self-image.

-Viewers are invited to consider the similarities and differences between how each woman prefers to portray herself and how an impartial stranger/photographer sees them.
+Viewers are invited to consider the similarities and differences between how each woman prefers to portray herself and how an impartial stranger/photographer poses them in a very contrasting way.

 Why is a project focusing on selfies relevant?